Learn what are the required assets to get your app published and follow the provided tips to prepare them in the best possible way.

 The app screenshots are displayed in the App Store and Google Play when viewing the app page.
 The App Store displays only those screenshots that match the device the participant is viewing the app page on.
 Google Play displays all screenshots for all devices when viewing the app page.

-The splash page is the image that will show while the app is loading and while a user is entering his/her activation code for the first time.
+The splash page is the image that will show up while the app is loading.
+It provides an opportunity for showcasing your logo.

 • Keep vital text or graphics restricted to the center space of the image.